sguzunov/docs/docs/developers/01_configuration/03_glue42-windows/glue42-windows-config.md

 ### Resizing with Windows Gestures

 Configure the resize behavior of Glue42 Windows in a group when resizing the group with Windows gestures.
 Some Glue42 Windows may have size restrictions in their configuration - e.g., `"maxWidth": 200`.
 Specify whether the rest of the windows in the group should stay relative in size to the restricted windows or should fill the rest of the space.
-In the examples below, the "Client List" application has a width restriction of 400 px:
+In the examples below, the "Client List" application has a width restriction of 400 pixels:

 ```json
 {